shubhamagarwal1993/Algorithms/heaps/readme.md

   - Although both operations are O(log n) in the worst case, in a heap, only one node is at the top whereas half the nodes lie in the bottom layer
   - If we have to apply an operation to every node, we would prefer siftDown over siftUp

+## Binary Heap
+  - A Binary Heap is a complete Binary Tree, were all levels are completely filled except possibly the last level and the last level has all keys as left as possible.
+This property of Binary Heap makes them suitable to be stored in an array
+  - The root element will be at Arr[0]
+  - Arr[(i - 1) / 2] returns the parent node
+  - Arr[(2 * i) + 1] returns the left child node
+  - Arr[(2 * i) + 2] returns the right child node